 Rhode Island, geographically, is the smallest state in the United States.
-However, it is the second most-densely populated state.
-This unique state was our home for 11 years, as North American Mission Board, church planters.
+However, it is the second most densely populated state.
+This unique state was our home for 11 years as church planters.
 The state motto, HOPE, was harmonious with our assignment; to bring the HOPE of Jesus through the expression of a local, Christ centered church.

 Building relationships by the power of the Holy Spirit is necessary to planting a church.
 Even though some may never enter the church doors, relationships build the reputation of the church.

 One of the first relationships began in the first place we lived.
 Our adjoining neighbor was Dolores.
 What a fireball she was!
 Born in Boston (with the accent to prove it), Catholic all her life, a widow, knowledgeable, with the composure to survive.
 She was in her early 90’s now, alone, physically limited, and although she didn’t practice her faith, she clung to it with all she had.

 Then we came.
 The Mississippian’s planting a church in her town!
 After we met, we’d occasionally make visits to check on her.
 She watched TV and read, and seemed to accept her life as it was.
 We snatched as many opportunities to engage with her spiritual need.

 One day, she announced she’d be moving to a single level,efficiency apartment.
 We exchanged addresses, phone numbers, assisted in her move, and soon, our neighbor was gone.

 Part of building the friendship with Dolores was to establish who we were, why we came and who we served.
 Her move would not hinder our relationship with her.